 Everyone with Down's syndrome will have some degree of learning difficulty.
 However, the level varies from person to person and some are more severely affected than others.
 Delayed speech development and delay in motor development (sitting, crawling, walking, potty training, etc) can occur.
-Your child will eventually learn to do all of these things but they may just take longer than a child who does not have Down's syndrome.
+Feeding difficulties are also very common for children with Down’s syndrome.
 Someone with Down's syndrome will tend to have a lower than average intelligence quotient (IQ).

 Around half of babies with Down's syndrome will have a congenital heart defect (that is a heart problem that they are born with).
 The most common problem is an atrioventricular septal defect (AVSD).
 This is a hole in the muscle that usually separates the different chambers in the heart.
 There can also be problems with the valves in their heart.
 If someone has an AVSD, it means that the blood flow around their heart becomes abnormal.